 Their coat is short and smooth, lying close to their body with acceptable colours being as follows:

 Staffies are known for their bold and courageous natures, but the breed is also renowned for being totally reliable and intelligent.
-They are particularly good around children of all ages and show a genuine love of them.
 However, Staffies need to be handled and trained correctly because they are such smart dogs which in short means they are quick to learn new things and this includes the good and the bad.
 With this said, a well-bred and well socialised Staffie is a real pleasure to be around.
 Their reputation for being aggressive by nature is totally unfounded.